urbit/docs/tutorials/vere/jetting.md

    return(123);
 ```

-is wrong and will result in a dojo error because you are returning a single atom, instead of a list of three atoms.
+is wrong and will result in a dojo error because you are returning a single atom, instead of a cell containing three atoms.

 Instead do one of these: